random-goose/Notes-Vault/IV/JAVA/JAVA V.md

 ## Event Handling
 - **Event Source:** the object that generated the event (like a button getting clicked)
 - **Event object:** An instance of `ActionEvent` Is created when the button is clicked, containing information about the click event
 - **Event Listener:** The class `SimpleEventListener` implements `ActionListner` and therefore acts as the listener
-- **Event Handling Method:** The `actionPerformed` method is invoked wehn the button is clicked, and performs the required operation.
+- **Event Handling Method:** The `actionPerformed` method is invoked when the button is clicked, and performs the required operation.

 ### Voting Eligibility AWT